-The successful proposal will be selected by a jury of 5 local stakeholders.
-BPAC will facilitate the process remaining arms-length and the jury make-up will include:
+The successful proposal was selected by a jury of 5 local stakeholders.
+The Barrie Public Art Committee facilitated the process remaining arms-length.
+The jury included:

-Mr. Hunter’s family approached BPAC offering $50,000 to go towards a piece of public art honouring his legacy in Barrie, installed in Meridian Place.
+Barrie Public Art Committee offering $50,000 to go towards a piece of public art honouring his legacy in Barrie, installed in Meridian Place.
 Without the support of the Hunter family, the piece would not be possible at this time with the existing public art budget.

 The venture of public art can be quite expensive, as public art is technically considered infrastructure and has to be treated as such.
 Because of this, most of the money spent on public art ultimately goes to fabricators, project management, engineering, installation, contractors, specialist fees, heavy equipment, raw materials, rigorous testing, and any number of invisible substructures intended for our safety.
 Maintenance costs also have to be considered in all public art installations.